 - Be an Ohio resident

-- Have an undergraduate degree plan for a STEMM (science, technology, engineering, mathematics, or medicine) major
+- Have an undergraduate degree plan for a STEMM major (computer science, all engineering disciplines, mathematics or physics)

 - Have a high school grade point average of 3.25 or higher, or ACT score of 27 or higher, or SAT score of 1300 or higher

 - Have a commitment to COF-Math program requirements

 - Not already be receiving a full scholarship

 - Have a current FAFSA on file with Financial Aid (www.fafsa.ed.gov)

 - Be registered, or will register, for MTH 181 (or have credit for MTH 181 and be registered/will register for a more advanced MTH course) for Fall semester

 *Please note that programs designated as "Upper Level" are only open to incoming transfer students or current Choose Ohio First Scholars already participating in another program

 *The Choose Ohio First program is only for students pursuing a first time undergraduate degree.
 Post-baccalaureate students are ineligible for this program.